filchyboy/filchyboy.github.io/_posts/2025-12-15-todays-plan.md

 # Daily Plan - Monday, December 15, 2025

 ## Today's Theme
-I'm focusing on closing out some small but important tasks that'll set up better foundations for the work ahead.
-Nothing here is particularly glamorous, but I've got a mix of accessibility verification, feature flagging for safer rollouts, and some helper methods that'll make my life easier down the road.
+I'm tackling foundational work today that'll make my life easier down the road.
+There's a solid mix of accessibility improvements, configuration helpers, and feature flag work that's been waiting for attention.
+I want to close out the day feeling like I've strengthened the platform's core rather than just adding more surface area.

 ## The Main Work

-**Generate accessibility report for location views** - I need to get visibility into how the location views are performing from an accessibility standpoint.
-Given that my overall a11y score is at 30% (ouch), I need to start chipping away at this systematically.
-This feels like a good place to establish a baseline for one specific area before I tackle broader improvements.
+**Generate accessibility report for location views** - I need to start with this because my accessibility score is sitting at 30% and that's honestly embarrassing.
+The location views are a good contained scope to test my reporting approach, and it'll give me concrete data about what needs fixing rather than just working blind.
+This feeds directly into raising that compliance number.

-**Guard the resilience panel behind a feature flag** - This is part of my unified build health dashboard work, and I want to make sure I can roll this out gradually.
-I've learned the hard way that putting new panels in front of users without the ability to toggle them off is a recipe for scrambling when something breaks.
-This should be straightforward - wrap it, test it, done.
+**Add getBoolean/getTenantAware helpers to the configuration foundation** - I keep writing the same conditional logic over and over when I'm working with system settings.
+These helper methods will clean up so much repetitive code across the platform.
+It's the kind of thing that seems small but will save me mental cycles every single time I touch configuration code going forward.

-**Add getBoolean/getTenantAware helpers to the configuration foundation** - I keep running into situations where I'm writing the same type-checking and tenant-aware logic for configuration access.
-These helper methods will make the codebase more consistent and save me from repeating myself.
-Plus, it sets up nicely for the RBAC policy work that's queued up behind it.
+**Guard the resilience panel behind a feature flag** - The unified build health dashboard is coming together, but I need to be careful about rolling it out.
+Getting the feature flag in place now means I can ship to production without worrying about exposing unfinished work.
+It's a practice I should be doing more consistently anyway.

-**Verify Phase 7 acceptance criteria for DSR security** - I need to actually confirm that Phase 7 is truly done.
-I've been moving fast on the DSR security work, and it's easy to check off work without validating that it actually meets the requirements I set out.
-A quick verification pass will give me confidence to mark this phase complete and move on.
+**Create SystemSettingPolicy for RBAC** - My RBAC implementation has been inconsistent, and system settings are sensitive enough that I need proper authorization checks.
+This will establish a pattern I can follow for other policies, and it'll prevent me from shipping security gaps around configuration management.

 ## Housekeeping

-**ESLint cleanup in index.ts** - That file has 88 errors showing up in my ESLint report, which is just ridiculous.
-I'm not going to fix all 279 ESLint issues today, but knocking out the worst offender will make a dent and probably reveal some patterns I can address more broadly later.
+**Address those Jest test failures** - I'm at 98.2% pass rate with 6 failing tests.
+That's close enough to feel good but far enough that something's definitely broken.
+I should dig into what's actually failing rather than letting it slide another day.

-**Review one of the "Needs Implementation Plan" items** - I've got a long list of directories that have research done but no concrete plan.
-I should pick one - maybe `re-enable-etl-sync-scheduler` or `centralized-toast-ux-for-sso-logout-errors` - and at least outline what the implementation would look like.
-Even 30 minutes of planning work today means less friction when I'm ready to actually build it.
+**Start documenting the tailwind-migration planning directory** - It's 39.1% complete but the planning docs need updating with current status.
+I should spend some time refreshing the implementation plan so I know where I actually stand and what's left to do.
+Future me will thank present me for this.

 ## Parked

-Nothing is explicitly blocked right now, which is nice.
-I'm deliberately not diving into the Groundhogg idempotency work today even though it's priority 1 - those tasks are 3-effort each and I want to tackle them when I have a clear block of time without context switching.
-Same goes for the SystemSettingPolicy RBAC work.
-Those will be better served by dedicated focus later this week.
+Nothing's explicitly blocked today, which is a nice change.
+I'm deliberately setting aside the Groundhogg idempotency work - that reserve/release pattern needs focused time and I want to knock out these foundational pieces first.
+The PHPStan work with 8,408 errors is also staying parked; that's a marathon effort that needs its own dedicated sprint.